 Dan-Air's acquisition of its first two BAC One-Elevens from American Airlines in 1969 necessitated a major modification programme at Lasham before these aircraft could join the UK civil aircraft register as these were 400 series models that had been built to comply with US airworthiness requirements, which differed in several important aspects from the UK's airworthiness requirements.
 The introduction of Dan-Air's first American-built jet aircraft, an ex-Pan Am Boeing 707 320 series "Intercontinental", in 1971 eventually led to Dan-Air Engineering being granted "FAA Repair Station" status.
 This meant that it could perform maintenance, repair and overhaul (MRO) tasks on aircraft that were on the US civil aircraft register and/or were governed by US airworthiness standards.
 Dan-Air's decision to become the first British operator of the Boeing 727 resulted in the purchase of three 100 series examples from Japan Airlines (JAL) in 1972.
 As these aircraft lacked high frequency (HF) radios, they needed to be flown across the Pacific with two intermediate 24-hour stops at Wake Island and Honolulu (where the aircraft refuelled and waited for the overflight of the next scheduled Tokyo — Los Angeles 747 service to provide navigational assistance for the next stage of the onward journey until Los Angeles was reached).
 After reaching the US, they underwent an extensive modification programme at Boeing's Wichita plant in Kansas to comply with British Civil Airworthiness Requirements (BCAR).
 These modifications entailed the installation of and additional emergency door on each side of the rear fuselage and a full stall-protection system, including a stick pusher and stick shaker.
 Following their arrival in the UK at Dan-Air Engineering's Lasham base each aircraft was fitted with new galleys manufactured by Dan-Air Engineering together with 150 seats.
 The aircraft were also repainted at Lasham prior to their entry into service with Dan-Air in 1973.

-G-BAEF in JAL colours with it's UK registration.
+Left - G-BAEF in JAL colours with it's UK registration.
 The new emergency doors are visible.
 The Aircraft was repainted in Dan Air colours shortly afterwards.
+Right G-AXCX BAC 1-11 in 1969 - Images can be enlarged.

 Further Expansion In The Late 1980's

 On 28 February 1989 Dan-Air Engineering opened its third base at London Gatwick, Dan-Air's main operating base since 1960.
 At that time Dan-Air Engineering maintained over 100 aircraft, including Dan-Air's 50 plus fleet.
 The new Gatwick maintenance base featured Dan-Air Engineering's first and only widebody-capable hangar, located at the airport's northwest side.
+The largest aircraft that could be serviced was the Boeing 747 400 series.7i.
 HRH Princess Alexandra conducted the official opening ceremony for Dan-Air Engineering's new hangar at Gatwick Airport on 18 April 1989.
 The Gatwick hangar could handle all Western-built widebodied aircraft — including the Boeing 747, then the world's largest widebodied airliner in commercial airline service.
 Davies and Newman's decision to establish a new, widebody-capable maintenance facility operated by Dan-Air Engineering at airline subsidiary Dan-Air's Gatwick base was taken in response to the following events:

 Gatwick had experienced rapid growth since the late-1970s, with an increasing number of movements at the airport accounted for by widebodied aircraft, including those operated by US carriers on transatlantic scheduled services.
 The collapse of Laker Airways, Gatwick's largest resident operator of widebodied equipment since the early-70s, during the early part of the 1980s had led to the concentration of all widebody-capable hangarage and associated maintenance capabilities in the hands of British Caledonian.
 British Caledonian was the airport's largest resident operator and its leading scheduled airline, which also happened to be the main transatlantic competitor of most of the Gatwick-based US carriers.
 The result was a shortage of independently owned/operated, widebody-capable maintenance facilities at Gatwick.
 (The unease of these US carriers at having to rely on widebody-capable maintenance facilities controlled by their main transatlantic competitor for their Gatwick operations grew when British Airways, a far bigger as well as operationally and financially stronger airline than British Caledonian, inherited these facilities as a result of its takeover of that airline during the latter part of the 1980s.)